Election 2020: National's plan for more foreign workers, students, tourists and Pacific visitors

 Brownlee said the party's border security plan was costed at $120 million over four years.

-National also wants overseas arrivals to pay for MIQ - $3000 for a managed isolation room and an extra $1000 for an additional person and $500 for each child aged over 16.
+National also wants overseas arrivals to pay for MIQ - $3000 for a managed isolation room and an extra $1000 for an additional person and $500 for each child over 16.

 So far the Government has had sole control of managed isolation and quarantine (MIQ) facilities, and current capacity is about 7300 beds.